Butterfly velocity and chaos suppression in de Sitter space: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the Russian Science Foundation under grant 20-12-00200.
+This work is supported by the Russian Science Foundation under grant 24-72-10061; \href{https://rscf.ru/project/24-72-10061/}{ https://rscf.ru/project/24-72-10061/}.
 I would like to thank Viktor Jahnke, Juan Pedraza, and Saso Grozdanov for their comments on this paper and correspondence.